solidi/hl-mods/workspace/redist/readme.txt

 Cold Ice Remastered Edition

 This project is a modern open-sourced rebuild of Cold Ice 1.75, a popular Half-Life mod back in 1999.
 Set in a winter scene, its philosophy is to deliver deathmatch that doesn't take itself seriously.
+Only in this mod will you find voiceover cameos from Samuel L. Jackson, Hans Gruber, and "Leeroy Jenkins" by Ben Schulz.
+Its ethos delivers an explosively frantic fast-paced gameplay that was and always will be Cold Ice.

 The full story: https://medium.com/super-jump/building-a-popular-half-life-mod-during-the-rise-of-counter-strike-fec6a5b9fd8f?sk=6d1427b3f1d832df06bd5b07aaa456bb
 Library Game code: https://github.com/solidi/coldice-remastered